 How will the amendments to MCL 559.167 impact Michigan Condominiums?

 As indicated in Michigan Senate Bill 610: A fix to Section 67 of the Michigan Condominium Act (MCL 559.167) or the Creation of a new set of Problems?, MCL 559.167 was enacted in 2001 in order to provide an end date for the development of condominiums.
 MCL 559.167(3) required that a developer, its successors or assigns either complete any units identified as “need not be built” on the condominium subdivision plan within ten (10) years of the date of commencement of construction or within six (6) years of exercising a right of conversion, expansion or contraction.
-If the developer, its successors or assigns did not complete the “need not be built” units with the statutory time periods, the right to construct the units would terminate and the land would remain in the condominium as common elements if it was not withdrawn.
+If the developer, its successors or assigns did not complete the “need not be built” units within the statutory time periods, the right to construct the units would terminate and the land would remain in the condominium as common elements if it was not withdrawn.

 In contrast, Senate Bill 610 amends MCL 559.167 to remove the elimination of “need not be built” units by operation of law after the expiration of the six (6) year or ten (10) year statutory time periods.
 MCL 559.167(4) will now require 2/3 of the co-owners that are in good standing to vote to approve a “reversion” of “need not be built” units to common elements by adopting a declaration that will be recorded in the register of deeds after the expiration of the statutory time periods.
 If 2/3 co-owner approval is obtained, the condominium association must then send the declaration to a developer or successor developer at its last known address.
 The developer or successor developer may withdraw the land on which the units were to be located or amend the master deed to make the units “must be built” within the sixty (60) day time period.
 If the developer or successor developer fails to withdraw the land or amend the master deed within sixty (60) days, the condominium association may record the declaration, which becomes effective upon recording and the “need not be built” units will remain in the condominium as common elements.
 In short, Senate Bill 610 effectively gets rid of an “end date” for the development of a condominium.

 Senate Bill 610 also made other minor amendments that bring additional clarity to MCL 559.167.
-MCL 559.167(3) was amended to indicate that the ten (10) year time period now begins to run upon the recording of the master deed instead of the date that construction is commenced.
-The six (6) year time periods still begins to run on the date that an amendment to the master deed is recorded which exercises a right of conversion (MCL 559.131), expansion (MCL 559.132) or contraction (MCL 559.133).
+MCL 559.167(3) was amended to indicate that the ten (10) year time period now begins to run upon the recording of the master deed instead of the date that construction commenced.
+The six (6) year time period still begins to run on the date that an amendment to the master deed is recorded which exercises a right of conversion (MCL 559.131), expansion (MCL 559.132) or contraction (MCL 559.133).
 As suggested in Michigan Senate Bill 610: A fix to Section 67 of the Michigan Condominium Act (MCL 559.167) or the Creation of a new set of Problems?, a statutory definition of “undeveloped land” was also added in the newly created MCL 559.167(7) as part of the senate amendments to the original bill.

 Is it constitutional for MCL 559.167 to have retroactive application?

 Senate Bill 610 also creates MCL 559.167(5) which indicates that the statute applies to a “reversion” under subsection (4) “occurring” before or after the effective date of the act.
-While subsection (4) did not previously exist, and arguments exist that is has no application to common element property where the right to construct “need not be built” units was lost under former MCL 559.167(3), it is likely that developers or successors developers will argue that Senate Bill 610 was intended to have retroactive effect.
+While subsection (4) did not previously exist, and arguments exist that is has no application to common element property where the right to construct “need not be built” units were lost under former MCL 559.167(3), it is likely that developers or successors developers will argue that Senate Bill 610 was intended to have retroactive effect.
 As discussed in Michigan Senate Bill 610: A fix to Section 67 of the Michigan Condominium Act (MCL 559.167) or the Creation of a new set of Problems?, any arguments that make the amendments to MCL 559.167 retroactive will create a great deal of uncertainty with respect to the property rights and will pose constitutional problems.
 Specifically, while the legislature is free to change MCL 559.167 with respect to its prospective application to condominiums, a constitutional issue arises when an amendment to a statute retroactively impacts vested property rights.

-MCL 559.161 states that each owner of a condominium unit also owns an appurtenant shares of the common elements.
-Pursuant to MCL 559.163, each co-owner has the rights to share with the other co-owners in the common elements.
+MCL 559.161 states that each owner of a condominium unit also owns an appurtenant share of the common elements.
+Pursuant to MCL 559.163, each co-owner has the right to share with the other co-owners in the common elements.
 Pursuant to MCL 559.137, the master deed is required to assign a percentage of value to each unit which will reflect an undivided interest in the common elements.
 Accordingly, pursuant to MCL 559.167(3), once the ten (10) year time period or the six (6) year time period expired under the prior version of the statute, the co-owners had a vested property right as part of their ownership of the common elements.

 In a similar situation involving a change to Michigan’s adverse possession statute in 1988, the Michigan Court of Appeals held that a retroactive application of the statute was unconstitutional as it impaired or abrogated vested property rights.
 In Gorte v Dept of Transp, 202 Mich App 161, 164; 507 NW2d 797, 799 (1993), the plaintiff filed a complaint for adverse possession against the state on March 3, 1988 claiming that he held title to land via adverse possession from the state.
 Id. at 164.
 MCL 600.5821 was amended to preclude adverse possession claims against the state and became effective on March 1, 1988, prior to the filing of the lawsuit.
 Id.
-The trial court held that since 1966, plaintiff and his predecessors had adversely possessed the disputed acreage and that the amendment to MCL 600.5821 did not bar plaintiff’s adverse possession claim because he had a vested property right before March 1, 1988.
+The trial court held that since 1966, the plaintiff and his predecessors had adversely possessed the disputed acreage and that the amendment to MCL 600.5821 did not bar the plaintiff’s adverse possession claim because he had a vested property right before March 1, 1988.
 Id.
 In affirming the trial court, the Court of Appeals held:

 …a statute may not be applied retroactively if it abrogates or impairs vested rights.
 In re Certified Questions, 416 Mich.
 558, 572, 331 N.W.2d 456 (1982)…where a period of limitation has expired, the rights afforded by that statute are vested and the action in question is barred.
 Russo, supra, 439 Mich. at 594–595, 487 N.W.2d 698.
 Thus, § 5821, as amended, cannot be applied to plaintiffs if it would abrogate or impair a vested right.